Why Hire a Car Accident Lawyer?

 • Phone calls may only be made if a hand-free tool is used or in case of a 911 emergency.

-• If an auto accident occurs due to the use of cell phones, the driver may be found at fault.
+• If an auto accident in Indianapolis occurs due to the use of cell phones, the driver may be found at fault.

 Road Rage Accidents

 It’s one thing to find yourself annoyed by traffic or another driver cutting you off.
 However, when drivers begin driving aggressively or dangerously, the situation becomes far more worrisome.
 Road rage in Indiana is a real problem.
 Fox59 News reported that Indiana had the most road rage accidents in the U.S. from 2017 – 2021, which is alarming.
-Our state has also lead the U.S. with the most fatalities caused by road rage than anywhere else in some years.
+Our state has also led the U.S. with the most fatalities caused by road rage than anywhere else in some years.
+This is where an Indianapolis crash lawyer can be beneficial.

 When Indiana road rage plays a part in a car accident, police take the matter seriously.
 Indiana driving laws define aggressive driving as: